 Non Paddlers can also get involved as judges and officials at events – you soon pick up the rules and it gives you something to do while family and friends are racing.

 - K1M – Men’s Kayak

 - C1M – Canadian Singles Men’s – kneeling up with a single blade paddle (at the moment men and women race against each other)

-- C1W – Canadian Singles Women’s – as for men, but from 2009 women have a separate class
+- C1W – Canadian Singles Women’s – as for men

 - C2 – Canadian Doubles – two people in the boat, both kneeling up with a single blade paddle (these can be both men, both women or one of each).

 Most people start off in a kayak, but have a go at C1 or C2 when they get more confident.